curious-odd-man/RgxGen/README.md

 ### Lookahead and Lookbehind

-Currently these two have very limited support.
+Currently, these two have very limited support.
 Please refer to [#63](https://github.com/curious-odd-man/RgxGen/issues/63).
 I'm currently working on the solution, but I cannot say when I come up with something.

 ### Estimation